 In July 2012, girugamesh marked their return with Zeechou BANG!!, a single that began to repair the damage GO had left.
 People were happy with it, but they still didn’t feel like it was a “girugamesh” song just yet.
 The band put away those feelings of uneasiness with Zantetsuken, released in September, a song that had those heavy elements and harsh vocals everyone came to love over the years.

 After impressing old and new fans alike with their successful return, the band wasn’t satisfied.
 They wanted more.
 For almost a year, the band remained silent.
 The band then began a countdown with a silhouette of the members as a teaser.
 The band was yet again re-inventing itself.
 The result was INCOMPLETE, a single released in September 2013.
 The added electronics to their heavy sound made for a fresh sound that started a new era for girugamesh.
 The band was now back with full force.
 In November, the band released their sixth album, MONSTER, and kept the same elements INCOMPLETE had brought.

 In 2014, girugamesh would release a best album, LIVE BEST, which included many re-recordings of fan favorite songs that were released since the band’s beginnings.
-This release would be followed by a mini-album, Gravitation, released in September 2014.
-The mini-album would become one of the best releases of the band according to fans on the internet.
+This release would be followed by an EP, Gravitation, released in September 2014.
+The EP would become one of the best releases of the band according to fans on the internet.

 2015 was a quiet year for the band, only performing on Japanese festivals and venues.